sentioxyz/iota/iota-execution/README.md

-# Sui Execution
+# IOTA Execution

-The `sui-execution` crate is responsible for abstracting access to the execution layer.
+The `iota-execution` crate is responsible for abstracting access to the execution layer.
 It allows us to isolate big changes to the execution layer that need to be gated behind protocol config changes, to minimise the risk of inadvertently changing behaviour that is relevant